 But if Socrates says only that he lies, he says what is true or false.
 Therefore, if Socrates says only that he lies, he says what is true and says what is false.

-Nevertheless, although clearly Neckham was fully aware of what is paradoxical about the Liar, he makes no attempt to solve the paradox.
+Nevertheless, although it is clear that Neckham was fully aware of what is paradoxical about the Liar, he makes no attempt to solve the paradox.
 He presents it only as an example of the “vanities” logic deals with.
-This suggests that by his day others were trying to solve the paradox, and in fact in the discussion of the fallacy secundum quid et simpliciter contained in the so-called Munich Logic (= Dialectica Monacensis) from sometime in the second half of the century, we find the remark: “But how this fallacy arises in uttering the insoluble ‘I am saying a falsehood’, that is a matter discussed in the treatise on insolubles.”
+This suggests that by his day others were trying to solve the paradox, and in fact in the discussion of the fallacy secundum quid et simpliciter contained in the so-called Munich Logic (= Dialectica Monacensis) from sometime in the second half of the century, we find the remark: “But how this fallacy arises in uttering the insoluble ‘I am saying a falsehood’, that is a matter discussed in the treatise on insolubles”.

 The first text we have that actually tries to solve the paradox is an anonymous treatise from the very end of the twelfth or the very early thirteenth century (De Rijk 1966).
-From then on, there are a great number of surviving treatments.
-(See Spade 1975.)
-In the early 1320s, Thomas Bradwardine, in a preliminary section of his own treatise on insolubles, lists nine views in circulation in his day, including his own.
-(See Bradwardine 2010, ch.
-2; Spade 1987, pp. 43–46.)
+From then on, there are a great number of surviving treatments (see Spade 1975).
+In the early 1320s, Thomas Bradwardine, in a preliminary section of his own treatise on insolubles, lists nine views in circulation in his day, including his own (see Bradwardine [B-I], ch.
+2; Spade 1987: 43–46).
 Some of these views can no longer be identified in the texts that survive from the period before Bradwardine, but among the surviving views, we can distinguish five broad approaches to “solving” the paradox.
 (Sometimes these approaches are combined in a single author.)

 As might be expected in view of Section 1.3 above, many of these early theories attempted to analyze insolubles as fallacies secundum quid et simpliciter.
 Later in the insolubilia-literature, discussions often continued to be cast in terms of this fallacy.
-Spade (1987, p.
-32) claimed that their real focus was generally on entirely different theoretical issues, and that the role of the fallacy thus became purely “honorary,” preserving the authority of Aristotle.
-However, Dutilh Novaes and Read 2008 challenged that assessment.
-Bradwardine, for example, explicitly and repeatedly casts his solution in terms of Aristotle's discussion, making actual (not merely “honorary”) use of the conceptual framework offered by the fallacy secundum quid et simpliciter.
+It was claimed in (Spade 1987: 32) that their real focus was generally on entirely different theoretical issues, and that the role of the fallacy thus became purely “honorary”, preserving the authority of Aristotle.
+However, that assessment was challenged in (Dutilh Novaes & Read 2008).
+Bradwardine, for example, explicitly and repeatedly casts his solution in terms of Aristotle’s discussion, making actual (not merely “honorary”) use of the conceptual framework offered by the fallacy secundum quid et simpliciter.

 The theory of transcasus has nothing to do with the fallacy secundum quid et simpliciter, although it too seems to have had its origins in antiquity.
 The word transcasus is not a common Latin word.
 It seems to be a literal translation of Greek metaptosis.
-In Stoic logic, propositions that change their true value over time were called metapiptonta (from the same root).
-Walter Burley in fact used the word transcasus exactly this way in 1302 in two short logical works.
-(Spade 1987, pp. 33–34.)
+In Stoic logic, propositions that change their truth value over time were called metapiptonta (from the same root).
+Walter Burley in fact used the word transcasus exactly this way in 1302 in two short logical works (Spade 1987: 33–34).

 This odd view, like the last of those discussed in Section 2.1 above, amounts in practice to a restriction on self-reference.
 But it is not clear exactly what motivated it.
 In any event, the theory of transcasus appears to have disappeared as a theory actually held by anyone after the early period, although it continued to be mentioned in later authors’ surveys of earlier views.

 A third theory from this early period distinguishes the “exercised” act from the “signified” or “conceived” act.
-The details of this theory are not yet well understood, but the basic strategy is to distinguish what the liar says he is doing (namely, lying) from he really is doing.
-John Duns Scotus, who held a version of this theory in his Questiones on the Sophistical Refutations (Scotus 1958), thought that what the liar is really doing (his “exercised act”) is speaking the truth.
+The details of this theory are not yet well understood, but the basic strategy is to distinguish what the liar says he is doing (namely, lying) from what he really is doing.
+The author of the Questions on the Sophistical Refutations attributed to John Duns Scotus, who held a version of this theory (Scotus [DS-Q], questions 52–53, pp. 505–15), thought that what the liar is really doing (the “exercised act”) is speaking the truth.
 In order to avoid the paradox, this theory would seem to be committed to saying that the exercised act and the signified act are two distinct acts, so that the theory, like the theory of transcasus (Section 2.2 above), is committed to some kind of restriction on self-reference.

-Even when not combined with transcasus or the theory that distinguishes exercised act from signified act, a very popular approach throughout the insolubilia-literature, in the early as well as the later period (and for that matter even in our own day), was to deny or restrict the possibility of self-reference.
-Such theories were called “restriction,” and their proponents were called “restricters” (restringentes).
-All such theories maintained that in some or all cases, terms in propositions could not “supposit for” (stand for, refer to) the propositions in which they occur.
+Even when not combined with transcasus or the theory that distinguishes exercised act from signified act, a very popular approach throughout the insolubilia-literature, in the early period (and for that matter even in our own day), before Bradwardine’s sustained attack on it (see Section 3.1), was to deny or restrict the possibility of self-reference.
+Such theories had the title “restriction” (restrictio) and their proponents were called “restricters” (restringentes).
+All such theories maintained that in some or even all cases, terms in propositions could not “supposit for” (stand for, refer to) the propositions in which they occur.

 Some theories of restriction went further and also ruled out other patterns of reference.
 For example:

-- Proposition a = ‘b is true’, and b = ‘a is false’.
+- Proposition a = ‘b is true’, and b = ‘a is false’ (the ‘yes’-‘no’ paradox).
 Here a refers to b and b refers back to a.
 But reference is not a transitive relation, so that there is no real self-reference here.
-Nevertheless, the situation is paradoxical, and as a result some authors ruled out all referential “loops.”
+Nevertheless, the situation is paradoxical, and as a result some authors ruled out all referential “loops”.